 You can vote at your nearest polling station or by post if you have registered for a postal vote.
 You can choose a postal vote by visiting gov.uk/government/publications/apply-for-a-postal-vote.

-To find your local polling station use the following guides depending on where you live:
+To find your local polling station use the following website:

 One last thing…

 In the last General Election on 7 May 2015 only one in three eligible students voted, but whatever your opinion on the result was, it’s important that you do have your say.
 You can also be registered to vote in two locations (like home and uni), but can only vote in one!